Buffs spoil McCaffrey’s debut, beat Northern Colorado 35-7

 THE TAKEAWAY

-The Buffs won going away but they got off to a slow start and allowed a program-high seven first downs by penalty.
-So, coach Karl Dorrell, who was Ed McCaffrey’s receivers coach with the Denver Broncos all those years ago, has some teaching points as the schedule gets immediately tougher.
+The Buffs won going away but they got off to a slow start and were whistled 12 times for 118 yards So, Dorrell, who was Ed McCaffrey’s receivers coach with the Denver Broncos all those years ago, has some teaching points as the schedule gets immediately tougher.

+“I’m really disappointed in the discipline of our team right now,” Dorrell said.

 UP NEXT